dat-ecosystem/dat/docs/cookbook.md

 ### dat over SSH

-SSH has a lot of benefits -- it doesn't require a running process, and you can easily use highly-secure authentication.
+SSH has a lot of benefits -- it doesn't require running a persistent dat daemon process, and you can easily use highly-secure authentication.

 ```
 $ pwd